Building Assessment (Building Rules Consent)

 - Energy Efficiency

-Assessment is made against the Building Code of Australia and the South Australian Housing Code and also involves the assessment of the application details for compliance with the Development Act 1993 and Development Regulations 2008.
+Assessment is made against the Building Code of Australia and the South Australian Housing Code and also involves the assessment of the application details for compliance with the Planning, development and Infrastructure Act 2016.and Planning, development and Infrastructure Regulations 2017.
 Building consent may be undertaken by Council or by a Private Certifier.
-However it is important to note that consent from a Private Certifier does not automatically guarantee Development Approval.
+However, it is important to note that consent from a Private Certifier does not automatically guarantee Development Approval.

 Council may require assessment of further criteria.
 Seeking Building Rules Consent from Council will avoid such delays and double handling.

 Applications can be made to obtain both consents at once, or separately (staged).
-An applicant may choose to stage the consents to avoid preparing detailed building plans and specifications until the application has been assessed in relation to the Development Plan, as design changes may be required to meet the rules of the Development Plan.
+An applicant may choose to stage the consents to avoid preparing detailed building plans and specifications until the application has been assessed.

 Statements of Compliance